tokay-lang/tokay/tokay.md

 Negate?
 Expression
 ```

-## Patterns
+## Sequences

-In short, every line in Tokay is a pattern, but expressions or statements can be just interpreted as `None expression`.
+In short, every line in Tokay is a sequence, but expressions or statements can be just interpreted as `Empty expression`.

 ```
 'Hello' "World"+                            # Touch "Hello", multiple match "World" Integer print                               # Match parselet named Integer, on success print $0 'x'     a++                                 # Increment a when 'x' is touched in input.
 ```

 ## Blocks